U-LINK Librarians and Support for Interdisciplinary Research

 Who are U-LINK librarians?

-U-LINK librarians are University of Miami librarians who, in addition to their core duties as subject librarians, digital scholarship librarians, law or medical librarians, participate on award-winning U-LINK teams to advance interdisciplinary research.
+U-LINK librarians are University of Miami librarians who, in addition to their core duties as subject librarians, law or medical librarians, participate on award-winning U-LINK teams to advance interdisciplinary research.

 What role does the U-LINK librarian play?